mrkaleArduinoLib/gbj_twowire/README.md

 <a id="busReceive"></a>
 ## busReceive()
 #### Description
-The method reads multiple bytes from the two-wire bus and places them to the array defined by an input pointer.
+The method reads a byte stream from the two-wire bus chunked by parent library two-wire data buffer length (paging) and places them to the buffer defined by an input pointer.
-- The read bytes are put into the input array from starting index or from the beginning.

 #### Syntax
-    uint8_t busReceive(uint8_t dataArray[], uint8_t bytes, uint8_t start);
+    uint8_t busReceive(uint8_t *dataBuffer, uint16_t dataLen);

 #### Parameters
-- **dataArray**: Pointer to an array of bytes for storing read data.
-The array should be enough large for storing all read bytes.
+- **dataBuffer**: Pointer to a byte buffer for storing read data.
+The buffer should be enough large for storing all read bytes.
-  - *Valid values*: address  specific for the current platform of an array of non-negative integers each 0 ~ 255
+  - *Valid values*: address space
   - *Default value*: none

-- **bytes**: Number of bytes to be read.
+- **dataLen**: Number of bytes to be read.
-  - *Valid values*: non-negative integer 0 ~ 255
+  - *Valid values*: non-negative integer 0 ~ 65535
   - *Default value*: none

-- **start**: The array index where to start storing read bytes.
-  - *Valid values*: non-negative integer 0 ~ 255
-  - *Default value*: 0

 #### Returns
 Some of [result or error codes](#constants).